marcoiampieri/uni-projects/README.md

   * thesis

 ## Note:
-As of February 27th 2026, I'm still in the process of sorting and uploading my projects
+As of March 1st 2026, I'm still in the process of sorting and uploading my projects, mainly
+- Update the bachelor's labs' README files